 iOS 14 Beta

-This summer, Apple will host WWDC 2020 where it will go over the changes it’s making to the iPhone’s software in 2020.
-We don’t have official dates yet, but Apple says this year’s event will feature an online format with a keynote.
+This summer, Apple will host WWDC 2020 where it will likely go over the changes it’s making to the iPhone’s software in 2020.
+This year’s event, which kicks off at 10AM Pacific on June 22nd, will feature an online format due to the coronavirus pandemic.

 The keynote is where the company will likely outline iOS 14 and software updates for iPad, Mac, Apple TV, and Apple Watch.
 We also expect the company to confirm the iOS 14 beta.

-We expect the iOS 14 beta to start sometime after the conclusion of the keynote, probably around Noon or 1PM Pacific.
+We expect the iOS 14 beta to start sometime after the conclusion of the keynote on the 22nd, probably around Noon or 1PM Pacific.

-Those with a paid developer account should get access to the iOS 14 beta shortly after the keynote, but those enrolled in the company’s free Beta Software Program will likely have to wait until mid-June, or later, for the software to arrive.
+Those with a paid developer account should get access to the iOS 14 beta shortly after the keynote, but those enrolled in the company’s free Beta Software Program will likely have to wait until July for the software to arrive.
 Developer betas always arrive first.

 Trying the iOS 14 beta might be tempting, but if you depend on your phone to get you through the day, you’ll probably want to avoid the iOS 14 beta, at least until the company is able to fix some of the initial problems.

 We’ll almost certainly see several iterations of the iOS 14 beta as Apple and its beta testers poke and prod the software for issues.

 The iOS 14 beta should stretch over several months culminating with an official release sometime in the fall after another event and keynote.